pourmalek/covir2/README.md

 * Interaction - Cross-level interaction of above terms

-* WHO and CDC – probably the residual error
+* WHO and US CDC – probably the residual error

-* ?
+* Other factors ?

 ****